Trump dumps insults on questioners, insists on control

-Here are some examples of Trump's I'm-in-charge-here approach to the 2016 presidential contest:
+Here are some examples of Trump's in-your-face approach to the 2016 presidential contest:

 TRUMP vs JORGE RAMOS:

-"Go back to Univision," Trump told Ramos, an anchor for the network.
+"Go back to Univision," Trump told Ramos, an anchor for the Spanish-language network.

-It was the latest salvo in Trump's war with Univision, which began when the network cancelled its contract to broadcast his Miss Universe Organization pageants.
-Univision said it was responding to Trump's description of Mexican immigrants as "criminals" and "rapists" in his June campaign announcement speech.
+It was the latest salvo in Trump's conflict with Univision, which began when the network cancelled its contract to broadcast his Miss Universe Organization pageants.
+Univision said it was responding to Trump's description of Mexican immigrants as criminals and "rapists" in his June campaign announcement speech.
 Trump is suing the network for $500 million for breach of contract and defamation — and bragging about it.

 Five times during the news conference, Trump told Ramos to sit down.
-When that didn't work, the billionaire signaled to a security guard, who hustled Ramos out.
+When that didn't work, the billionaire had Ramos hustled out.

-Later, Ramos was allowed back in.
-Trump extended an upturned hand toward Ramos and said, "Yes?
+Letting him back in later, Trump extended an upturned hand toward Ramos and said, "Yes?
 Good, absolutely.
 Good to have you back."

-Trump complained Wednesday on NBC's "Today" show that Ramos had been, "totally, absolutely out of line" and had been "ranting and raving like a madman."
+Trump complained Wednesday on NBC's "Today" show that Ramos had been "totally, absolutely out of line" and "ranting and raving like a madman."

-"I'm not a bully," Trump said in the telephone interview.
+"I'm not a bully," Trump said.
 "In fact, I think it's just the opposite way."

 TRUMP vs MEGYN KELLY:

-Trump's feud with the popular Fox News anchor began during the first Republican primary debate, when Kelly called Trump out on his previous comments calling women "pigs" and "dogs."
+Trump's feud with the popular Fox News anchor began during the first Republican primary debate, when Kelly called Trump out on his previous comments describing women as "pigs" and "dogs."

-After what had seemed like a detente with the network, Trump's vitriol returned this week when Kelly came back from a long-planned vacation.
+After what had seemed like a detente with the network, Trump's vitriol returned this week when Kelly came back from vacation.